ncyxie/KeepScreenOff/README.md

 display turns off on your system screen-timeout instead.

-Handles both the `FLAG_KEEP_SCREEN_ON` window flag and screen wakelocks, which video players acquire during playback. `PARTIAL_WAKE_LOCK` is left alone, so background audio and downloads are unaffected.
+Handles both the `FLAG_KEEP_SCREEN_ON` window flag and screen wakelocks, which video players acquire during playback. `PARTIAL_WAKE_LOCK` is not affected.

 ## Requirements

 - LSPosed or Vector, with libxposed API 102
-- Android 8.0+
+- Android 8.1+

 ## Usage